 Major Croatian and Central European companies like Agrokor, INA, Hrvatski Telekom have their headquarters in Zagreb.
 The Croatian stock exchange is the Zagreb Stock Exchange (Zagrebačka burza), located in Eurotower, Zagreb.

 In 2006 the average unemployment rate in Zagreb was 8.6% which was half of national average.

 Most of industrial and service sector is clustered in Zagreb as 34% companies have their headquarters in the city.
-38.4% of the Croatian working class works in Zagreb which includes banks, transport companies etc.
+Around 38.5% of the Croatian working class works in Zagreb which includes banks, transport companies, tour and travel companies etc.

-Zagreb contribution to Croatian is immense as it accounts for its 52% of its total turnover, 60% of total profit and 37% of Croatian exports.
+Zagreb's contribution to Croatian is immense as it accounts for 52% of its total turnover, 60% of total profit and 37% of Croatian exports.